binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ## 3. SSM Countermeasures

-There is a common theme throughout this section: prevent, detect and respond.
-It is discussed in a little more depth in the [RFID Tags](#physical-countermeasures-rfid) section.
+There is a common theme throughout this section: prevent, detect and respond.It is discussed in a little more depth in sub-section, *RFID Tags* of section, *3.
+SSM Countermeasures* of Chapter 5, *Physical*.

 ### Fortress Mentality {#physical-countermeasures-fortress-mentality}